LaTeX supports many worldwide languages by means of some special packages. This article explains how to typeset Chinese documents on Overleaf.

 \end{document}

-bundle, which implements common Chinese typesetting practices.
-We discuss further details about the ctex
+The ctexart document class part of the ctex package bundle which implements common Chinese typesetting practices.
+We discuss further details about the ctex classes below.

-Modern computer systems allow you to input letters of national alphabets directly from the keyboard.
-In order to handle characters for Simplified Chinese typesetting you can use the ctex document classes: ctexart
+In order to handle characters for Simplified Chinese typesetting you can use the ctex document classes: ctexart, ctexrep, ctexbook and ctexbeamer.
+For example, to use the ctexart class include the following line in your document preamble:

 \documentclass{ctexart}

-.
-You will not only be able to typeset Chinese characters, but also define elements such as "Abstract" and the "Table of Contents" that will be properly translated as 摘要 and 目录.
+The ctexart class (and other ctex classes) provides Chinese localisation, much like babel.
+You will not only be able to typeset Chinese characters, but also define elements such as “Abstract” and “Table of Contents” that will be translated as 摘要 and 目录.

 You can import external fonts to your document, either uploading them to the same directory of your LaTeX file, or using system-wide fonts.
 For instance, if the BabelStone Han font is already installed on your system, you can use it in your document with